gabrielpconceicao/hoverMobile/README.md

 # hoverMobile : Javascript Library to simulate the hover effect in mobile devices
-This javascript library simulates the hover effect on mobile devices, with a pointer or only by pressing and moving your finger on the lcd.
+This javascript library simulates the hover effect on mobile devices, with a pointer or only by moving your finger on the lcd.

 ![alt text](http://www.gabrielconceicao.com/hoverMobile/hoverMobile.gif)